synadia-io/orbit.js/README.md

 Orbit.js is a set of independent utilities around NATS ecosystem that aims to boost productivity and provide higher abstraction layer for NATS Javascript clients.
-Note that these libraries will evolve rapidly and API guarantees are not made until the the specific project has a v1.0.0 version.
+Note that these libraries will evolve rapidly and API guarantees are not made until the specific project has a v1.0.0 version.

 # Utilities